Arts and Commerce Double Degree

 Mature age entry

-Desirable WACE coursesAt least Mathematics 2C/2D.
-There may be a portfolio requirement for majors offered through the Faculty of Humanities School of Design and Art.
+Desirable WACE coursesAt least Mathematics Applications ATAR.
+There may be a portfolio requirement for majors offered through the Faculty of Humanities School of Media, Creative Arts and Social Inquiry.

 The Asian Studies major is not available in 2014.

 In addition to the course-specific admission criteria listed above, please read our general admission criteria.
 Our general admission criteria apply to all courses at Curtin University.

 Fees for Australian and New Zealand students

 What is a Commonwealth supported place (CSP)? -

 A CSP is subsidised by the Australian Government.
 They pay part of the course fees directly to Curtin and then the